James Vincent (footballer): Dundee

-On 22 March 2016, Dundee announced that Vincent had signed a 3 year pre contract agreement with the club along with former fellow Inverness teammate Danny Williams.
+On 22 March 2016, Dundee announced that Vincent had signed a 3-year pre contract agreement with the club along with former fellow Inverness teammate Danny Williams.

 Vincent featured regularly under manager Paul Hartley but under new management changes happened within the club.
 Neil Mcann rebuilt the squad and the majority of the squad looked to move on.
 After making just five first team appearances during the 2017–18 season, Vincent moved on loan to Scottish Championship club Dunfermline Athletic on 29 January 2018.
 Vincent returned to East End Park for the 2018–19 season, signing a season-long loan deal on 3 July 2018.
 He was released by Dundee at the end of the 2018–19 season.

 Inverness Caledonian Thistle

 Vincent returned to Inverness and signed a two-year contract on 20 June 2019.
 He made his second debut and scored against Peterhead in a 11–10 Penalty loss in the Scottish League Cup on 16 July 2019, coming on as a substitute, before making his full debut four days later in a 4–1 win over Raith Rovers.
 The Club went onto finish second that year but COVID put a halt to the season.
 The following season was played behind closed doors.
+Vincent played in the Semi Final of the 2019-2020 Scottish Challenge Cup which Inverness won, the final against Raith Rovers was cancelled due to COVID and both teams were declared joint winners.